jakobadam/RDSFactor/README.md

 * Active Directory; and
 * RDS with Gateway component enabled

+A more usefull setup is given in the diagram above.

+When using mobile as second factor RDSFactor looks up the number of the user in the Active Directory.

 Use 'Active Directory Users and Computers' to add a mobile number to relevant LDAP users in the Active Directory.
 The tool is not installed per default; you can find it in `Add Roles -> Features -> Remote